 This month’s Coaching in Action blog defines student-centered coaching and provides examples of how one HMH coach institutes this approach in READ 180 and System 44 classrooms.

-We institute a student-centered coaching approach and incorporate a specific coaching protocol.
+We institute a student-centered approach to coaching and incorporate a specific coaching protocol.
+Student-centered coaching keeps student work at the center of each coaching session.
 When partnering with a school or school district, the coaching cycle typically includes meeting with each teacher once a month over the course of the school year.
 Each month, we start by looking at last month’s goals to see how students have progressed.